matoro/chadproject/DOCs/design_doc.md

 #### Objects

-While the object layer while referenced by many other layers, it doesn't interact directly with many other layers itself.
+While the object layer is referenced by many others, it doesn't interact directly but with a few layers itself.

 ##### Interactions with other layers:
 + **Graphic:** Each object has a plotX function that uses *plotObject()* from *screen.c* in Graphic.